DataDog/integrations-extras/aws_pricing/README.md

 ### Installation

-The AWS Pricing check is not included in the [Datadog Agent][2] package, so you will need to install it yourself using [the official community integration installation instructions][7].
+The AWS Pricing check is not included in the [Datadog Agent][2] package, so you need to install it yourself using [the official community integration installation instructions][7].

 ### Configuration